 When to call a pro

-Anything past thawing the coil needs a meter and the service map.
-Testing a defrost heater, isolating a 22E fan motor from a wiring fault, replacing a damper, or diagnosing a sealed-system leak are not guess-and-swap jobs on Samsung’s tight cabinets.
-Inverter compressor and refrigerant work also requires EPA certification, which we carry (EPA #1279674151528).
+Everything past those surface checks needs a meter and the service map.
+Testing a defrost heater, isolating a 22E fan motor from a wiring fault, replacing a damper, or diagnosing a sealed-system issue are not guess-and-swap jobs on Samsung’s tight cabinets.
+Compressor and refrigerant work also requires EPA 608 certification, which we carry.

 ADRIUM has serviced Bay Area appliances since 2021, CSLB #1136642, BBB A+.
 We diagnose Samsung Bespoke, Family Hub, FlexZone, and four-door units across San Ramon, Danville, and the rest of the Tri-Valley.
-The $75 diagnostic is credited to the repair, and you get a written estimate before we touch a wrench beyond diagnosis.
+Our diagnostic fee is credited to the repair, and you get a written estimate before we touch a wrench beyond diagnosis.

 For more on this failure pattern on other brands, see our Sub-Zero not-cooling guide and our refrigeration repair service.
 Curious about pricing?
 Read what appliance repair actually costs in the Bay Area.
 You can also see everything we cover on the Samsung brand page.

 Samsung fridge not cooling?
 Call ADRIUM at (925) 999-4095 or email [email protected].
-Book a diagnostic and we’ll get a thermometer and a meter on it.
+The diagnostic is $75, credited to the repair.
+Book a diagnostic and we’ll get you on the schedule fast, often same or next day when we can.